Victoran0/My-Travel-Journal/README.md

 ## Mostly important

-### Use npm install to install all dependencies and node_modules, react-icon was used also, incase you're copying and pasting your node modules, install the react-icon only then.
+### Use `npm install` to install all dependencies and node_modules, react-icon was used also, incase you're copying and pasting your node modules, install the react-icon only then and check for any other on the dependencies you would have to install in the package.json file

 ## Available Scripts